-Curricalaph Sub Strand ACARA Content Descriptors Curriculum Area / Strand Science as a Human Endeavour Nature and development of science Science involves testing predictions by gathering data and using evidence to develop explanations of events and phenomena and reflects historical and cultural contributions - ACSHE081 Use and influence of science Scientific knowledge is used to solve problems and inform personal and community decisions - ACSHE083 describing how technologies developed to aid space exploration have changed the way people live, work and communicate Science- Inquiry Skills Strand Questioning and predicting With guidance, pose clarifying questions and make predictions about scientific investigations - ACSIS231 applying experience from similar situations in the past to predict what might happen in a new situation exploring the range of questions that can be asked about a problem or phenomena and with guidance, identifying those questions that could be investigated Planning and conducting Identify, plan and apply the elements of scientific investigations to answer questions and solve problems using equipment and materials safely and identifying potential risks - ACSIS086 Decide variables to be changed and measured in fair tests, and observe measure and record data with accuracy using digital technologies as appropriate - ACSIS087 Processing and analysing data and information Construct and use a range of representations, including tables and graphs, to represent and describe observations, patterns or relationships in data using digital technologies as appropriate - ACSIS090 Compare data with predictions and use as evidence in developing explanations - ACSIS218 Evaluating Reflect on and suggest improvements to scientific investigations - ACSIS091 Communicating Communicate ideas, explanations and processes using scientific representations in a variety of ways, including multi-modal texts - ACSIS093 Measurement and Geometry Using units of measurement Choose appropriate units of measurement for length, area, volume, capacity and mass - ACMMG108 Location and transformation Describe translations, reflections and rotations of two-dimensional shapes.
-Identify line and rotational symmetries - ACMMG114 Geometric reasoning Estimate, measure and compare angles using degrees - ACMMG112
+Carricalarh Sub Strand ACARA Content Descriptors Carricularh Area / Strand Science as a Human Endeavour Nature and development of science Science involves testing predictions by gathering data and using evidence to develop explanations of events and phenomena and reflects historical and cultural contributions - ACSHE081 Use and influence of science Scientific knowledge is used to solve problems and inform personal and community decisions - ACSHE083 Science Inquiry Skills Questioning and predicting With guidance, pose clarifying questions and make predictions about scientific investigations - ACSIS231 Planning and conducting Identify, plan and apply the elements of scientific investigations to answer questions and solve problems using equipment and materials safely and identifying potential risks - ACSIS086 Decide variables to be changed and measured in fair tests, and observe measure and record data with accuracy using digital technologies as appropriate - ACSIS087 Processing and analysing data and information Construct and use a range of representations, including tables and graphs, to represent and describe observations, patterns or relationships in data using digital technologies as appropriate - ACSIS090 Compare data with predictions and use as evidence in developing explanations - ACSIS218 Evaluating Reflect on and suggest improvements to scientific investigations - ACSIS091 Communicating Communicate ideas, explanations and processes using scientific representations in a variety of ways, including multi-modal texts - ACSISO93 Measurement and Geometry Using units of measurement Choose appropriate units of measurement for length, area, volume, capacity and mass - ACMMG108 Calculate perimeter and area of rectangles using familiar metric units - ACMMG109 Shape Connect three-dimensional objects with their nets and other two-dimensional representations - ACMMG111 Location and transformation Describe translations, reflections and rotations of two-dimensional shapes.
+Identify line and rotational symmetries - ACMMG114

-Statistics and Data representation Pose questions and collect categorical or numerical data by observation or survey ACMSP118 Probability and interpretation Construct displays, including column graphs, dot plots and tables, appropriate for data type, with and without the use of digital technologies ACMSP119 Describe and interpret different data sets in context ACMSP120 Design and Knowledge and Examine how people in design and technologies occupations address competing Technologies Understanding considerations, including sustainability in the design of products, services, and environments for current and future use - ACTDEK019 Investigate characteristics and properties of a range of materials, systems, components, tools and equipment and evaluate the impact of their use - ACTDEK023 Design and Process and Critique needs or opportunities for designing, and investigate materials, components, Technologies Production Skills tools, equipment and processes to achieve intended designed solutions - ACTDEK024 Generate, develop and communicate design ideas and processes for audiences using appropriate technical terms and graphical representation techniques - ACTDEK025 Select appropriate materials, components, tools, equipment and techniques and apply safe procedures to make designed solutions - ACTDEK026 Negotiate criteria for success that include sustainability to evaluate design ideas, processes and solutions - ACTDEK027 Develop project plans that include consideration of resources when making designed solutions individually and collaboratively - ACTDEK028
+Geometric reasoning Estimate, measure and compare angles using degrees.
+Construct angles using a protractor - ACMMG112 Statistics and Data representation Pose questions and collect categorical or numerical data by observation or survey - ACMSP118 Probability and interpretation Describe and interpret different data sets in context - ACMSP120 Design and Technologies Knowledge and Understanding Examine how people in design and technologies occupations address competing considerations, including sustainability in the design of products, services, and environments for current and future use - ACTDEK019 Investigate characteristics and properties of a range of materials, systems, components, tools and equipment and evaluate the impact of their use - ACTDEK023 Design and Technologies Process and Production Skills Critique needs or opportunities for designing, and investigate materials, components, tools, equipment and processes to achieve intended designed solutions - ACTDEK024 Generate, develop and communicate design ideas and processes for audiences using appropriate technical terms and graphical representation techniques - ACTDEK025 Select appropriate materials, components, tools, equipment and techniques and apply safe procedures to make designed solutions - ACTDEK026 Negotiate criteria for success that include sustainability to evaluate design ideas, processes and solutions - ACTDEK027 Develop project plans that include consideration of resources when making designed solutions individually and collaboratively - ACTDEK028